vippsas/vipps-ecom-api/vipps-ecom-api.md

 `"paymentType": "eComm Express Payment"` as part of initiate payment, and support the `shippingDetails` and `consent` endpoints.

+### Shipping and static shipping details

+The shipping methods presented to the user is in Vipps are provided by the merchant through the `shippingDetails` endpoint.

-If the shipping cost is known in advance, `staticShippingDetails` may be used to avoid an extra roundtrip between the Vipps backend and the merchant's server.
+If the shipping cost can be known in advance, `staticShippingDetails` may be used to avoid an extra roundtrip between the Vipps backend and the merchant's server.

-The shipping methods presented to the user is provided by the merchant through the `shippingDetails` endpoint.
+The shipping costs for the available shipping methods is then sent directly, eliminating the need for the user to first select shipping method and then for the merchant to calculate the cost for it.

+We recommend using `staticShippingDetails` if possible, as it gives a faster payment process and a better user experience.

+Use of `staticShippingDetails` also eliminates timeout problems caused by delays in the merchant's or shipping partner's calculations of cost.

+### Consent and GDPR

 Vipps complies with GDPR, and requires the user's consent before any information is shared with the merchant.
 The merchant must provide a URL (`consentRemovalPrefix`)